Netcracker/qubership-hue/docs/public/installation.md

 You can enable TLS on Hue service as follows:

-1. Prepare and mount certificates as described in [Prepare TLS/SSL Certificate](#prepare-tlsssl-certificate).
+1. Prepare and mount certificates as described in the [Prepare TLS/SSL Certificate](#prepare-tlsssl-certificate) section.
 2. Set the mounted certificates for `ssl_certificate` and `ssl_private_key` properties in `hue -> ini -> [desktop]` to enable TLS on Hue as a backend.

 ```yaml
 hue:
   ini: >